By using this site, you agree to the Privacy Policy and Terms of Use.

 Does this apply to other antioxidant-rich foods?

-The UC Davis research suggests similar interactions may occur with other polyphenol oxidase-containing fruits, though bananas show the most dramatic effect.
+Research suggests similar interactions may occur with other polyphenol oxidase-containing fruits, though bananas show the most dramatic effect.
+Further studies are examining combinations with tea, chocolate, and other flavanol-rich foods.

 This research highlights the emerging importance of food combination science in optimizing nutritional outcomes.
 As understanding of bioavailability interactions grows, dietary recommendations will likely evolve to emphasize not just what we eat, but how we combine foods for maximum health benefits.